2025 United States boycott: Corporate responses

 Several businesses took positions aligned with the boycott movement:

 Denmark's largest retailer, the Salling Group, introduced black star-shaped stickers on price tags to indicate European-made products, citing customer demand for help identifying non-American goods.
 A YouGov survey of 2.055 adults indicated 77% of Germans support labeling European products.

-Norway's Haltbakk Bunkers, an oil and fuel provider, announced it would no longer supply fuel to USA Navy ships.
+Norway's Haltbakk Bunkers, an oil and fuel provider, announced it would no longer supply fuel to US Navy ships.

-French company Groupe Roy Energie SAS canceled an order for 15 Tesla vehicles in favor of European models despite their higher cost.
+French company Groupe Roy Energie SAS canceled an order for 15 Tesla vehicles in favor of European models despite them costing more.

-Ontario Premier Doug Ford terminated a CA$100 million (€63.3 million) contract with Starlink, the telecommunications company owned by Elon Musk, stating that "Ontario won't do business with people hellbent on destroying our economy."
+Ontario Premier Doug Ford terminated a CA$100 million (€63.3 million) contract with telecommunications company Starlink, stating that "Ontario won't do business with people hellbent on destroying our economy."
 President of France Emmanuel Macron has called on EU companies to pause investing in the United States as a response to U.S. tariffs.

 Economic impact

-The boycott has had measurable effects on various sectors of the American economy: